MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/disposition-records.md

 ![Records that were disposed of without a disposition review](../media/records-disposed.png)

-Because this feature is gradually rolling out to tenants during February and March 2020, you might not see these records immediately.
+Because this feature is gradually rolling out to tenants during March 2020, you might not see these records immediately.
 When you do, this disposition information is kept for up to 7 years after the item was disposed, with a limit of one million items per record for that period.

 If you see the **Count** number nearing this limit of one million, and you need proof of disposition for the record, contact [Microsoft Support](https://docs.microsoft.com/office365/admin/contact-support-for-business-products).